thiago-negri/gql-prime/README.md

 - Logger -- TODO
 - Unit and integration tests -- TODO
 - Unit test that guarantees cache keys + schema uniqueness -- TODO
+- Package app as a container -- TODO

 It's still a work in progress.